caprica/spa-spring-angular/README.md

 There is no cache control for the static resources, you might like to consider that.

+*Note that this version does not yet have full feature parity (missing some demo pages) as the ReactJS equivalent, this will be added soon...
+Nevertheless, everything works as it should.*

 You can run this project from a shell/terminal, simply type:

 ```